-Ignacio, the attempt to calculate impact creaps me out.
+Olive, the attempt to calculate impact creaps me out.
+"The artwork is located in the relationship between the performers and the audience, in the bodies of the performers and the audience, in the memory of the performers and the audience, and in our personal interpretations of those experiences."
 During past years, within the Baltic Circle art works, I have eaten in the dark, researched the sanctity of the urban space, visited homes, had sauna and swam, read in a library and taken part in a larceny of art, a wake and a sijdsååbbar village meeting.
 My heart has been touched countless times.
 How to calculate that?
 Even the thought is ridiculous.
 I am what I am as an artist, researcher, friend, partner and father due to this festival.
 That is why the questions Pekka poses matter and that is why I can dislike the works on the festival if I want.
 I will attend nevertheless.

-I want to have an impact by attending, audiencing.
+I want to have an impact by attending, audiencing (yes, the verb).
 By donating my time on following others, and what they find important.